 This luxurious architect-designed holiday home has a magical woodland setting next to a babbling brook and a sumptuous Balinese-style hot tub in the garden.
 Both bedrooms at this five-star property come with en-suite bathrooms and super king-sized bed and the Yorkshire Coast is just a short walk away.

-Browse our collections of romantic, dog-friendly and family-friendly Yorkshire properties to find the ideal base for your next short break or longer holiday.
+Browse our collections of romantic, dog-friendly and family-friendly Yorkshire properties to find the ideal base for your next short break or longer holiday or take a look at our full range of gorgeous Yorkshire cottages.

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information at the time of writing,